NGĀ MIHI, NGĀ MIHI, NGĀ MIHI...

 KUMA's rohe extends across these three geographic areas, and the network is administrated from Dunedin.

 Initial Te Puni Kōkiri funding allowed for the establishment costs, marketing material and market research surveys.
 The network is now maintained through a combination of corporate sponsorship and membership subscriptions.
 Membership to KUMA offers:

 - The KUMA website listing and portal, which is the central point of contact, profiling members, their businesses, and providing them with access to training opportunities (some of them free to members) and pānui about upcoming events.

-- The (normally) annual KUMA Hui, at a discounted cost to members.
+- The (normally) annual KUMA Hui.
 This Hui brings together whānau from across the regions, for whakawhanaungatanga/networking, and to be inspired by kaumātua, business leaders and nationally renowned guest speakers.

 - Developing relationships between KUMA and sponsors that enhance skills, knowledge, access to business opportunities, research, investment and funding options, business advice, coaching and mentoring.